ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Specifically, this document defines the CONNECT-QUIC HTTP method to support QUIC as a proxied protocol.

+This document uses the term "target" to refer to the server that a client is accessing via a proxy.
+This target may be an origin hosting content, or another proxy.

+This approach to proxying creates two modes for QUIC packets going through a proxy:

+1. Tunnelled, in which client <-> target QUIC packets are encapsulated inside client <-> proxy QUIC packets.
+These packets use multiple layers of encryption and congestion control.
+QUIC long header packets MUST use this mode.

+2. Forwarded, in which client <-> target QUIC packets are sent directly over the client <-> UDP socket.
+These packets are only encrypted using the client-target keys, and use the client-target congestion control.
+This mode can only be used for QUIC short header packets.

+Forwarding is defined as an optimization to reduce CPU processing on clients and proxies, as well as overhead for packets on the wire.
+It provides equivalent properties to cleartext TCP proxies, in that targets see the proxy's IP address instead of the client's IP address, but packets sent client <-> proxy and proxy <-> target are easily correlatable to entities who can observe traffic on both sides of the proxy.

 ## Conventions and Definitions {#conventions}

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",